 Federal law forbids the carriage of hazardous materials aboard aircraft in your baggage or on your person.
 A violation can result in five imprisonment and penalties of $250,000 or more.
 (See 49 USC 5124.)
 Hazardous materials include explosives, compressed gases, flammable liquids and solids, oxidizers, poisons, corrosives and radioactive materials.
 Examples include: paints, lighter fluid, fireworks, tear gases, oxygen bottles and radiopharmaceuticals.
 There are special exceptions for small quantities (up to 70 ounces total) of medicinal and toilet articles carried in your luggage and certain smoking materials carried on your person.
 For further information, contact ATSS.

-Federal law provides that no person shall carry a deadly or dangerous weapon, either concealed or unconcealed, aboard any ATSS booked aircraft except: (1) employees or officials of a municipality or State, or the United States, who are authorized to carry firearms (e.g. FBI, Secret Service, LEO prisoner escort, Federal Air Marshall) or (2) crewmembers and other persons authorized by the operator to carry firearms.
+Federal law provides that no person shall carry a deadly or dangerous weapon, either concealed or unconcealed, aboard any ATSS booked aircraft except: (1) employees or officials of a municipality or State, or the United States, who are authorized to carry firearms (e.g. FBI, Secret Service, LEO prisoner escort, Federal Air Marshall) or (2) crew members and other persons authorized by the operator to carry firearms.
 Appropriate documentation and identification will be required of any passenger traveling under this provision.
 Firearms that are unloaded, dismantled and encased in a hard-sided suitable locked container may be carried as checked baggage, subject to operator-specific procedures.
 Ammunition must be securely packaged in a container made of durable fiber, wood or metal, or in the manufacturer's original package to a maximum not exceeding eleven (11) pounds.
 The passenger will be required to complete the applicable declaration forms.

 On most ATSS arranged flights, passenger must provide a kennel suitable for transport of the pet.
 Kennels for large pets may not fit in the aircraft and the customer should contact ATSS directly for information regarding size constraints.
-Reservations are recommended, as in most cases only one pet per aircraft is permitted.

 If kennels are not required, dogs may travel as follows, subject to operator-specific requirements: Dogs not exceeding 35 pounds in weight may be carried on the passenger's lap; Dogs exceeding 35 pounds in weight must be properly restrained with a leash, harness or similar device; Specific seating arrangements apply to accommodate non-kenneled live animals in the aircraft cabin.